 Revenue for the year ended December 31, 2010 decreased to \$13.6 million, from \$25.5 million for the year ended December 31, 2009.
-The decrease in 2010 as compared to 2009 was due to lower revenue earned through our strategic collaboration with Teva for the development of custirsen, which we entered into in December 2009.
-Revenue for 2010 includes recognition of \$4.9 million from the \$30.0 million upfront payment, as well as \$8.7 million earned through collaborative research, which has been reimbursed to us on a cash basis.
-At December 31, 2010, \$21.6 million of the upfront payment received from Teva in December 2009 was included on our consolidated balance sheet as Deferred Collaboration Revenue, which we are amortizing over the expected performance period of our deliverables under the Collaboration Agreement.
-Management currently expects this performance period to end in the fourth quarter of 2012.
+The decrease in 2010 as compared to 2009 was due to lower revenue earned through our strategic collaboration with Teva for the development of custersin.
+Revenue for 2010 included recognition of \$4.9 million from the \$30.0 million upfront payment, as well as \$8.7 million earned through collaborative research, which has been reimbursed to us on a cash basis.
+At December 31, 2010, \$21.6 million of the upfront payment received from Teva in December 2009 was included on our consolidated balance sheet as Deferred Collaboration under the Collaboration Agreement.
+Management currently expects this performance obligation will be completed in the fourth quarter of 2012.
 See Note 4 of Notes to Consolidated Financial Statements included elsewhere in the Annual Report on Form 10-K for further details on our collaboration with Teva.

 R&D expenses for the year ended December 31, 2010 decreased to \$18.5 million from \$20.2 million in the year ended December 31, 2009.
-The decrease in 2010 as compared to 2009 was due primarily to 2009 milestones owed to Isis and UBC resulting from the Collaboration Agreement with Teva.
-This decrease in milestone expense was offset by higher manufacturing costs, employee costs and clinical trial costs associated with the custirsen phase 3 clinical trials.
+The decrease in 2010 as compared to 2009 was due primarily to the achievement of custirsen milestones in 2009 owed to Isis and UBC resulting from the Collaboration Agreement with Teva, and higher OGX-427 manufacturing costs in 2009 as compared to 2010.
+The decrease in milestone expense was offset by higher custirsen manufacturing costs, employee costs and custirsen clinical trial costs associated with the phase 3 clinical trials.
 Costs for the custirsen phase 3 clinical trials are applied against the non-refundable upfront payments received from Teva in December 2009, while manufacturing costs are reimbursable from Teva on a cash basis.
 We expect R&D expenses to increase as we further develop our proprietary product candidates.